 We may share data with any organisation who holds an interest, whether legal or beneficial in nature, who may act as an individual or joint data controller.
 They may process the data for the purposes of management of your account.
 Should you wish to obtain further information about it, you can contact us using the methods outlined in section 10 of this notice.

 6. WHERE IS PERSONAL DATA STORED AND SENT?

-Arrow Global Limited, Arrow Global Guernsey Limited, Arrow Global Receivables Management Limited, Arrow Global Management Limited, Arrow Global Accounts Management Limited, Capquest Investments Limited and Capquest Debt Recovery Limited are subsidiary companies of Arrow Global Group Plc ("AGG" and / or "Arrow"), headquartered in the UK.
+Arrow Global Limited, AGL Fleetwood Limited, Arrow Global Accounts Management Limited, Arrow Global Europe Limited, Arrow Global Investment (Holdings) Limited, Arrow Global Portugal Investments, Arrow Global Receivables Management Limited, Capquest Debt Recovery Limited, and Capquest Investments Limited are subsidiary companies of Arrow Global Group ("AGG" and / or "Arrow"), headquartered in the UK.

 As a result of Brexit, with effect from 1 January 2021, the UK stops being treated as part of the European Union and the European Economic Area ("EEA") and, as a result, your personal data will be protected by UK privacy laws from that date.
 Looking after your data is very important to us, and Brexit will not change that.

 We will only share personal data with others outside the EEA (before 1 January 2021) or outside the UK (from and after 1 January 2021) when we are legally permitted to do so, namely where: